 - Collaborating visitors participating in on-site work may be required to self-isolate for a period of time prior to coming on-site, depending on the timing and details of their travel.

 - New visitor requests will be accepted and previously approved visits to Pittsburgh may move forward as planned.
-However, these collaborations may have to happen “remotely” as no work on-premises may be performed without being part of an approved plan.
+However, these collaborations may have to happen “remotely” as no work on-site may be performed without being part of an approved plan.

 Deliveries of lab supplies during remote work